 - 2 teaspoons baking powder

-- 1 14 oz. can sweetened condensed milk
+- 14-ounce can sweetened condensed milk

-- 1/2 cup butter, room temperature
+- 1/2 cup (4 ounces, 8 tablespoons) butter, room temperature

-- 2 cups (1 package) semisweet chocolate chips
+- 2 cups (12 ounces) semisweet chocolate chips

-- Preheat oven to 350 degrees F (see note above).
+- Preheat the oven to 350 degrees F (see note above).

 Recipe Source: from Debbie R. via Aunt Marilyn